A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Review of Designs

-Combinational BOIN is a model-assisted design that is generalized from single agent BOIN design \citep{liu2015bayesian,yuan2016bayesian}.
-Boin mainly involves two important parameters $\Delta_L$ and $\Delta_U$ which are pre-specified lower and upper cut-offs.
-At current dose $j$, the escalation and de-escalation rules are below: \begin{itemize} \item if $\hat{p_j}\in (\phi-\Delta_L,\phi+\Delta_U)$, then next cohort stays at current dose; \item if $\hat{p_j}\leq \phi-\Delta_L$, then next cohort escalates to dose $j+1$; \item if $\hat{p_j}\geq \phi+\Delta_U$, then next cohort de-escalates to dose $j-1$; \end{itemize} where $\hat{p_j}$ is the estimated toxicity probability of dose $j$ in single agent dose-finding and it is simply proportion of patients experiencing toxicities among those who receive dose $j$.
+Combinational BOIN is a model-assisted design that is generalized from the single agent BOIN design \citep{liu2015bayesian,yuan2016bayesian}.

+\textbf{Dose escalation and de-escalation rule}: BOIN mainly involves two important parameters $\Delta_L$ and $\Delta_U$ which are lower and upper cut-offs.
+At current dose $j$, the escalation and de-escalation rules are below: \begin{itemize} \item if $\hat{p_j}\in (\phi-\Delta_L,\phi+\Delta_U)$, then the next cohort stays at current dose; \item if $\hat{p_j}\leq \phi-\Delta_L$, then the next cohort escalates to dose $j+1$; \item if $\hat{p_j}\geq \phi+\Delta_U$, then the next cohort de-escalates to dose $j-1$; \end{itemize} where $\hat{p_j}$ is the estimated toxicity probability of dose $j$ in single agent dose-finding and it is simply proportion of patients experiencing toxicities among those who receive dose $j$.